talkable/talkable-docs/_sources/api_v2/intro.rst.txt

    within JavaScript running within a browser.
 Once someone has your API key, they could create their own API calls.

-Authentication to the API is performed via `HTTP Basic Auth`_.
+Authentication to the API is performed via Bearer authentication header.
-Provide your API key as the basic auth username value.
-You do not need to provide a password.

 .. raw:: html